 - Our oral hygiene is a major determining factor in our oral health.

 - Grinding teeth is a habit that breaks hard, most of us do it unnoticing as we sleep but this leads to chipped teeth in the long run.

-- Poor diet of consuming too many acidic foods and soda wears our tooth in the long run.
+- A poor diet of consuming too many acidic foods and soda wears our teeth in the long run.

 - Use of Alcohol.

 - Tooth decay and cavities are caused by deteriorating oral health and a poor diet.

 A physical examination in the dentist’s clinic will determine whether you may have a chipped tooth, and after a round of consultation, the best method of treatment is designed.